-Complex step coefficients can be admitted in SPE splittings \cite{suzuki1990fractal,bandrauk1991improved}.
-For parabolic equations, the existence of negative coefficients in high-order SPE splittings leads to instability, while high-order SPE splittings with complex step coefficients provide a possible way to overcome this order barrier \cite{castella2009splitting,hansen2009high}.
+Complex step coefficients can be admitted in splitting methods \cite{suzuki1990fractal,bandrauk1991improved}.
+For parabolic equations, the existence of negative coefficients in high-order splitting methods leads to instability, while high-order splitting methods with complex step coefficients provide a possible way to overcome this order barrier \cite{castella2009splitting,hansen2009high}.
 To maintain the stability of the heat propagator, complex step coefficients with positive real parts are required.
-In \cite{hansen2009high}, the composition technique is applied to construct high-order SPE splitting methods with complex step coefficients.
-However, as shown in \cite{blanes2013optimized}, if one considers complex step coefficients with positive real parts for SPE splittings, there are still order barriers for the composition technique based on the Lie--Trotter and Strang splittings.
+In \cite{hansen2009high}, the composition technique is applied to construct high-order splitting methods with complex step coefficients.
+However, as shown in \cite{blanes2013optimized}, if one considers complex step coefficients with positive real parts for splitting methods, there are still order barriers for the composition technique based on the Lie--Trotter and Strang splittings.
 Meanwhile, in \cite{bernier2023symmetric}, a symmetric-conjugate method applied to linear unitary problems has been developed, which can achieve arbitrarily high order for several parabolic PDEs \cite{castella2009splitting,hansen2009high} because these methods of order higher than two do exist with coefficients having positive real parts.
-However, these methods exhibit severe instabilities for the time-dependent Schr{\"o}dinger equation, as both positive and negative imaginary parts will appear before the unbounded Laplace operators.

-The MPE splitting \eqref{eq:MPE_scheme1} generalizes the SPE splitting via linear combination, which enables the construction of arbitrarily high-order splitting methods without complex or negative step coefficients.
+The MPE splitting \eqref{eq:MPE_scheme1} generalizes the typical splitting methods via linear combination, which enables the construction of arbitrarily high-order splitting methods without complex or negative step coefficients.
 A second-order MPE splitting, first mentioned by Strang in \cite{strang1968construction} and named symmetrically weighted sequential splitting in \cite{csomos2005weighted}: